-Vaginal Intraepithelial Neoplasia, also known as VAIN, is a condition that causes pre-cancerous changes in the cells of the vaginal tissue.
+Vaginal Intraepithelial Neoplasia (VAIN), also known as vaginal dysplasia, is a condition that causes pre-cancerous changes in the cells of the vaginal tissue.
 Although many cases of VAIN resolve on their own, the changes may become cancerous after several years of no treatment.
 Its natural history and potential evolution into invasive cancer are uncertain.

 VAIN is most commonly found in the upper third portion of the vaginal canal (the area closest to the cervix), but it can also be multi-focal, which means that it can occur in several areas simultaneously.
 Sometimes VAIN is accompanied by pre-cancerous changes in the vulva, cervix, anus, and other pelvic tissue.
 Women over age 50 are at the highest risk for VAIN, but the condition can develop in women of any age.